gowthamrao/pyDocumentChunker/VIGNETTE.md

 import json
 import numpy as np
-from langchain_community.document_loaders import UnstructuredMarkdownLoader from pyDocumentChunker import SemanticSplitter from pyDocumentChunker.tokenizers import from_tiktoken
+from langchain_community.document_loaders import UnstructuredMarkdownLoader from py_document_chunker import SemanticSplitter from py_document_chunker.tokenizers import from_tiktoken

 # --- (Prerequisite) Setup an Embedding Function ---
 # The SemanticSplitter requires a function that can turn a list of texts